Answers for all those questions you might still have

 What are "resort credits", and how can I use them?

 Resort Credits/Coupons are promotions offered directly by the resort to add extra value to your vacation package.
-Basically, it's resort cash value that can be used for services that usually have extra fees, such as spa treatments, motorized watersports, golf fees, etc. They usually have limitations, caps, or a maximum amount from the resort credit that can be applied to each applicable activity or service.
-Please note that resort credits are not actual cash money, nor are they transferrable or able to be saved or used for future stays.
+Basically, it's resort cash value that can be used for services provided by the resort that usually have extra fees, such as spa treatments, motorized watersports, golf fees, etc. They usually have limitations, caps, or a maximum amount from the resort credit that can be applied to each applicable activity or service.
+Please note that resort credits are not actual cash money, nor are they transferrable, redeemable for cash, or able to be saved or used for future stays.

 What is included at "All-Inclusive" hotels?